Reennon/ua-gec-lora/readme.md

 Correction F0.5 is the primary metric used to compare models.
 To get a true positive (TP), the edit must match at least one of the annotators' edits exactly -- both the span and the suggested text.

 To get a TP in span-based detection, it is enough to correctly identify erroneous tokens.
 The actual correction doesn't matter here.

+#### Non-English words content similarity

+Observing a significant presence of the English language in the zero-shot model, along with insufficient generated text we decided to introduce a metric that will calculate the similarity with the target in terms of non-English words.
+You can explore the details in [Models output analysis notebook](https://github.com/Reennon/ua-gec-lora/blob/master/notebooks/models-output-analysis.ipynb)